Images of Acanthosis Nigricans (9)

-Acanthosis nigricans can affect individuals of any age, including children and those of any ethnic background.
-However, it is more common in adults and in people with darker skin.
+Acanthosis nigricans can affect individuals of any age, including children and those of any racial / ethnic background.
+However, it is most common in adults.
 Males and females are affected equally.

-Groups of people who commonly develop acanthosis nigricans:
+Groups of people who commonly develop acanthosis nigricans include:

-- Persons taking certain medications (for example, oral contraceptives, niacinamide, corticosteroids)
+- People taking certain medications, such as oral contraceptives, niacinamide, or corticosteroids.

-- People with internal malignancy, especially stomach cancer (very rare cause of acanthosis nigricans)
+- People with an internal malignancy, especially stomach cancer (a very rare cause of acanthosis nigricans).

 Signs & Symptoms

 Acanthosis nigricans appears as “velvety,” thickened plaques (slightly raised areas that are larger than a thumbnail).
 They can range in color from gray to brown to black, and they are often darkest in individuals with darker skin colors.
 The affected areas may also develop skin tags (acrochordons).
 The affected areas may be itchy.